Worklytics/psoxy/README.md

      and white box penetration testing.
-  - **simple** - psoxy's functionality will focus on performing secure authentication with the 3rd party API and then perform minimal transformation on the response (pseudonymization, field redcation). to ease code review and auditing of its behavior.
+  - **simple** - psoxy's functionality will focus on performing secure authentication with the 3rd party API and then perform minimal transformation on the response (pseudonymization, field redaction) to ease code review and auditing of its behavior.

 Psoxy may be hosted in [Google Cloud ](docs/gcp/development.md) or [AWS](docs/aws/getting-started.md).